 After heading out of Bryce you will turn right on Highway 12 and from there proceed 4 miles till you reach the base of the hill you are going down.
 You will see the parking area on the right, do not that this area can jump out at you as there are no signs from the road but if you are generally watching for four miles then you will see it.

-After parking there is a small pit toilet and the trial heads out from behind it.
+After parking, there is a small pit toilet and the trail heads out from behind it.
 I went during the winter and since it is not a very popular area we had to pretty much make the trail ourselves.